Exempt Religious Denominations

-The Ecclesiastical Exemption Order (Listed Buildings and Conservation Areas)(England) 2010 (2) removes the exemption from all other denominations and faiths.
+The Ecclesiastical Exemption Order (Listed Buildings and Conservation Areas)(England) 2010 (2) only applies to those denominations above.
 Relevant works proposed by all other denominations and faiths require listed building consent and planning permission for relevant demolition in conservation areas in exactly the same way as the equivalent works to secular buildings.

 According to the code of practice, the internal procedures for exempt denominations should be as stringent as the procedures required under the secular heritage protection system.
 In particular, the exempt systems have to provide similar levels of consultation (3).
 These requirements are met in different ways by the different exempt denominations.

 In each denomination the members of the advisory/decision-making bodies will, between them, have expert knowledge of the history, development and use of church buildings, the liturgy of the denomination, church architecture and conservation of historic buildings and their contents.